shdewz/ot-harjoitustyo/relic-manager/docs/architecture.md

-# Architechture
+# Architecture

 ## Structure

-The application structure follows the same three layer architechture as the reference app:
+The application structure follows the same three layer architecture as the reference app:

 ```
  ui